hayleygayfer/COMP2511-Group-Project/assumptions.md

 - A tower has a shooting radius of 2, and deals 1 point of damage on an enemy character for every second that it is within this shooting radius
 - Buildings that are on path tiles are activated when the character/enemy steps on the same tile
 - A campfire has a battle radius of 2
+- When a Card is discarded due to the max number of Cards being exceeded, the Character is awarded 5 XP and 5 Gold

+### Enemy Item and Cards Drops
+- Slugs have a 50% chance to drop a Sword, and a 50% chance to drop a BarracksCard
+- Vampires have a 50% chance to drop a Stake, a 50% chance to drop a shield, a 50% chance to drop a VillageCard and a 50% chance to drop a CampfireCard
+- Zombies have a 50% chance to drop a Staff and a 50% chance to drop a TowerCard
+- All enemies have a 20% chance to drop a Health Potion and a 5% chance to drop The One Ring

+### Enemy Xp and Gold Drops
+- Slugs can drop anywhere between 0 and 2 Gold, and give 5 XP when killed
+- Vampire can drop anywhere between 0 and 8 Gold, and give 20 XP when killed
+- Zombies can drop anywhere between 0 and 4 Gold, and give 10 XP when killed

 ### Enemy stats
 - Enemies move in an anti-clockwise direction